Ephigenia/jquery.slideShow/README.md

 If you downloaded this file with the sources you should visit the [plugin’s homepage](http://code.marceleichner.de/project/jquery.slideShow/).

-The script is licensed under [MIT License](http://www.opensource.org/licenses/mit-license.php) and you can use it for free!<br />
+The script is licensed under [MIT License](http://www.opensource.org/licenses/mit-license.php) and you can use it for free!
-All Images used are taken from the plugin’s author [Marcel Eichner](http://www.marceleichner.de/illustration/.
+All Images used are taken from the plugin’s author [Marcel Eichner](http://www.marceleichner.de/illustration/).

 # EXAMPLES

-## Websites that use it

 * [10hoch16.de](http://www.10hoch16.de)
 * [Horrorblog.org](http://www.horrorblog.org)